What is BPMN?

 Gateways are responsible for controlling how a business process flows.
 They are shown as diamond shapes.
 In a process, the work to do and the output may vary under different external or internal conditions.
 For example, a discount will only be offered to a VIP buyer but not to anyone else.
 Gateway is where conditions are evaluated and the decision is made.

 Here are some typical types of gateways:

-Data-Based Exclusive Gateway, also known as Exclusive Gateway is used to control process flow based on given process data.
-Each outgoing flow which is connected from gateway corresponds to a condition.
-The flow with satisfied condition is traversed.
+A data-Based Exclusive Gateway, also known as an Exclusive Gateway is used to control process flow based on given process data.
+Each outgoing flow that is connected from the gateway corresponds to a condition.
+The flow with the satisfied condition is traversed.
 Only one flow will be traversed.

 Event-Based Gateway is used to model alternative paths that are based on events.

-Sequence flow is used to connect flow elements.
-It is shown in solid line with an arrowhead.
+A Sequence flow is used to connect flow elements.
+It is shown in a solid line with an arrowhead.
 It shows the order of flow elements.

 In BPMN, the communication between pools is achieved by the use of Message flows.
 A Message flow is used to show the flow of messages between pools or flow elements between pools.
-A message flow is shown in dotted line with an arrow head.
-Some examples of message that flows between pools: fax, telephone, email, letter, notice, command.
+A message flow is shown in a dotted line with an arrowhead.
+Some examples of message that flows between pools: fax, telephone, email, letter, notice, and command.

 Very often, data is generated or consumed during the execution of a business process, either during or after the process is completed.
-For example, a successful execution of the Place Order task will produce data like purchase order, invoice, receipt, etc. In BPMN, data can be modeled by several types of 'data' objects such as data objects, data inputs, data outputs and data stores.
-There is a well-defined way to manage the states of data, like instantiation, completed, deleted, etc.
+For example, successful execution of the Place Order task will produce data like purchase orders, invoices, receipts, etc. In BPMN, data can be modeled by several types of 'data' objects such as data objects, data inputs, data outputs, and data stores.
+There is a well-defined way to manage the states of data, like instantiation, completion, deletion, etc.